Solution to the puzzle Tracks.

 ((0, 0), (0, 1), (0, 2), (1, 2), (1, 3), (1, 4), (2, 4), (2, 5), (3, 5), (4, 5), (4, 4), (4, 3), (4, 2), (5, 2), (5, 3), (5, 4), (6, 4), (6, 3), (7, 3), (7, 4), (7, 5), (8, 5), (8, 4), (9, 4), (9, 3), (8, 3), (8, 2), (8, 1), (8, 0), (9, 0), (10, 0), (11, 0), (12, 0), (12, 1), (12, 2), (12, 3), (11, 3), (10, 3), (10, 4), (10, 5), (11, 5), (12, 5), (13, 5), (13, 4), (14, 4), (14, 3), (15, 3), (15, 4), (15, 5))

-Next, we need to use this path to extract the message from the bottom field.
-Let's represent the bottom field as a tuple of tuples, each of which will represent one row.
+Next, we need to use this path to extract the message from the bottom grid.
+Let's represent the bottom grid as a tuple of tuples, each of which will represent one row.
 We will use zero to denote empty cells.

-# bottom field from the puzzle, where 0 denotes an empty cell
+# bottom grid from the puzzle, where 0 denotes an empty cell

 (0,1,0,3,0,0,0,1,0,7,0,9,0,0,4,0),